 Now, MY assignment, should I decide to accept it - and I do, of course - is to challenge five more travel bloggers to share THEIR Best Kept Travel Secrets.
 So I say, "Tag, YOU'RE It!"
 You know who you are, Tweeple!

-And a hearty thanks to all who are participating.
+And a hearty thanks to all who participated.
 What a fun game!

-Update: I've just received word that our Travel Secrets project is a success!
+Our Travel Secrets project was a success!
 According to Katie Sorene, leader of the project from Tripbase, "Downloads of [our] Travel Secrets eBooks raised enough money to bring fresh water to Abay Tshihdi Village in Ethiopia.

-Check out the latest on the project at Charity Water, and thanks so much to all who participated and all of you who downloaded our Travel Secrets eBooks, which translated into donations for clean water!
+Thanks so much to Charity Water, and all who participated and downloaded our Travel Secrets eBooks, which translated into donations for clean water!

 For a quick guide to more great Northern California travel secrets, click on the links below, any of the links in the Left Column, and the links in the Right Column, or take a look at our Site Map.